appdotnet/api-spec/auth.md

 ### App Access Token Flow

-The App Access Token Flow is used to request a token that is tied to your application instead of a specific user.
-App access tokens cannot be distributed and must must only be used from a server.
-If you would like a client (i.e. mobile) application to use an app access token, that app must connect to a server you control that stores the app access token.
+The App Access Token Flow is used to request a token that is tied to your application instead of a specific user. **App access tokens cannot be distributed and must only be used from a server.
+You should consider them secret.** If you would like a client (i.e. mobile) application to use an app access token, that app must connect to a server you control that stores the app access token.

 To retrieve an app access token, your app must make the following request: